enekochan/insta360-go-firmware-tool/docs/telnet_connection.md

 Keep the camera on while connected with telnet
 ==============================================

-One of the drawbacks of the Insta360 GO2 camera is that it will switch off itself after a maximum of 3 minutes (configurable with the box).
+One of the drawbacks of the Insta360 GO 2 and GO 3 cameras is that they will switch off themselves after a maximum of 3 minutes (configurable with the box).
 This makes you push the box right button from time to time (less than 3 minutes) so you can continue tinkering with the telnet console.

 The solution to this is to connect the Insta360 phone app to the camera and leave the app opened in the phone.